trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

    If you see a message with the version of Octez that you have installed, the Octez client is installed correctly.
    For help on Octez, run `octez-client --help` or see <http://tezos.gitlab.io/index.html>.

+   For more detailed installation instructions, see [How to get Tezos](http://tezos.gitlab.io/introduction/howtoget.html).

 LIGO is a high-level programming language created by Marigold to write smart contracts for the Tezos blockchain.